Chapter 41: Reversals – 160 AK, Early Spring

 “Twelve, sir.
 Thirteen including me.
 Fourteen including our… officer.”

 “Have them prepare hot food for twenty.
 Plus, twenty mugs of ale.
 One each for your men.
-The others we’ll save for later.
+The other meals we’ll save for later.
 I also want cold rations for forty packed as if that number were going on a three-day march.
 Commandeer as many servants as you need to get it back here promptly.
 If there is any difficulty, mention my name.
-If that doesn’t do the trick, mention Commander Blackhawk… and record the name of the buffoon.
+If that doesn’t do the trick, mention Commander Blackhawk… and record the name of each buffoon.
 The commander or I will want to thank them personally later.”

 “Yes, Captain, sir!”